euler-xyz/median-oracle/README.md

 Otherwise, the oracle reads "backwards" (most recent observation first) in the ring buffer until it finds an observation older than or equal to the requested window.
 Because we keep a cached value of the current ring buffer entry on the stack, 8 elements are loaded with each storage load.
 Each element read is also pushed onto an array in memory.
 If adding the last element onto the array pushes the total observation time over the window length, it is artificially shortened.
 If there are not enough observations to satisfy the requested window, then the requested window parameter *itself* is shortened.
 This means that after loading from the ring buffer, the sum of the durations of all elements in the memory array is exactly equal to the (possibly modified) requested window.

 At this point we have an unordered pile of sticks in our memory array.
-Our original description of weighted medium called for sorting them, however that would involve some unnecessary work.
+Our original description of weighted median called for sorting them, however that would involve some unnecessary work.
 We just want to find the element that overlaps the middle of the total length of the stick: we don't care about the orderings of the sticks before or after that point.

 There are various solutions to this problem, but our proof of concept uses the standard textbook solution (literally -- see exercise 9-2 in [CLRS Algorithms](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X/)).
 It implements a variation of QuickSelect, which is itself a variation of QuickSort.
 While QuickSort partitions its input into two segments and then recurses into each one, QuickSelect only recurses into the segment where the position of the element it is seeking resides (which it knows because it has determined the pivot index).
 This allows a position to be selected in O(N) time, rather than O(N log(N)) as with QuickSort.
 The variation required for weighted median simply chooses which direction to recurse based on the accumulated weights on one side (compared with half of the total weight), rather than an absolute position (which is unknown).